gcgarner/IOTstack/docs/Containers/Home-Assistant.md

 	where «name» is the name you give to your Raspberry Pi (eg "iot-hub").

 After step 9, Supervised Home Assistant will be running.
-The `04_setup.sh` script also deals with the [random MACs](#why-random-macs-are-such-a-hassle) problem.
+The `04_setup.sh` script also deals with the [random MACs](#aboutRandomMACs) problem.
 After step 11, you'll be able to either:

 1. Restore a backup; or
 2. Run the IOTstack menu and choose your containers.

-## Why random MACs are such a hassle
+## <a name="aboutRandomMACs"></a>Why random MACs are such a hassle

 > This material was originally posted as part of [Issue 312](https://github.com/SensorsIot/IOTstack/issues/312).
 It was moved here following a suggestion by [lole-elol](https://github.com/lole-elol).